 Waiver of Parental permission is permitted under 45 CFR 46.408(c) when it is not a reasonable requirement to protect subjects.
-This waiver is usually limited to minimal risk research, such as surveys, interviews or focus groups.
+This waiver is usually but not always limited to minimal risk research, such as surveys, interviews or focus groups.
 Research about sexuality, drug use, teen driving habits or other topics of importance to adolescents may not be possible without a waiver.
 The parents of these teens may not be accessible and therefore, may not be a reasonable requirement.

 Waiver or alteration of consent